Lewy body dementia blog.

 For me personally, the worst times were when Mum was at home, before we had a proper diagnosis, when we were struggling to deal with symptoms we simply didn’t understand.
 She also spent a spell in hospital, which was really grim, and finding a suitable care home was heartbreaking (read ‘Our Story’ for more details).
-But ironically Mum settled into the home we chose really well and to a degree we got our old Mum back, rather than the one who was literally scared of her own shadow.
+But ironically Mum settled into the home we chose really well and to a degree, we got our old Mum back, rather than the one who was literally scared of her own shadow.

 Mum was in the care home for just under 3 years and I have some lovely memories of that time.
-We used to go for walks round the local pond and for a coffee in the local café.
+We used to go for walks around the local pond and for a coffee in the local café.
 And although Mum had her ‘off days’ generally it was a time filled with love and laughter.

-Mums illness profoundly changed not only my life but me as a person.
-In her memory I will try and make sure that the change is for the better and I will continue to raise awareness to try help other families going through this terrible journey.
+Mums illness profoundly changed not only my life but for me as a person.
+In her memory, I will try and make sure that the change is for the better and I will continue to raise awareness to try help other families going through this terrible journey.
 Because I truly believe that the more you understand the illness (particularly if you are dealing with one of the rarer types of dementia) then the easier you can make the journey for both you and your loved one.

 Update – 06th October 2016.

 The day of Mum’s funeral and it was a lovely sunny day which was nice.
-Mum opted for a non religious service and was brought into ‘Here comes the sun’ by the Beatles.
-During the service we played ‘Annie’s Song’ by John Denver, a song which is now likely to make me raw my eyes out every time I hear it for the rest of my life.
+Mum opted for a non-religious service and was brought into ‘Here comes the sun’ by the Beatles.
+During the service, we played ‘Annie’s Song’ by John Denver, a song which is now likely to make me raw my eyes out every time I hear it for the rest of my life.
 She was then played out to ‘Every time we say goodbye’ by Ella Fitzgerald.